Ready to say goodbye to debt for good? Learn More

 What Are Bankruptcy Exemptions and Why Are They Important in a Chapter 7 Bankruptcy?

-Exemptions are important because they help you protect and keep your personal property and other assets during your Chapter 7 bankruptcy case.
-Though it’s very rare, if you own any property that isn’t covered by exemptions, the bankruptcy trustee can take that property, sell it, and give the proceeds to your creditors.
+Bankruptcy exemptions help protect the things you own when you file for Chapter 7 bankruptcy.
+Though it’s rare, if you own any property that isn’t covered by exemptions, the bankruptcy trustee can take that property, sell it, and give the proceeds to your creditors.

-In Utah, married couples filing jointly can double the exemption values for jointly owned property.
-For instance, while single filers can exempt up to $1,000 for dining and kitchen tables and chairs, couples can exempt up to $2,000.
-This doubling only applies to jointly owned property.
-If only one spouse owns the property, the doubling rule doesn't apply.
+If only one spouse owns the item, the doubling rule doesn’t apply.
 Keep this in mind if you and your spouse are filing for bankruptcy together.

 Do You Have To Use Utah’s Bankruptcy Exemptions?

-If you’ve been a Utah resident for at least two years, yes, you’ll need to use the state exemptions during your Chapter 7 case.
-Utah doesn’t permit its residents to use the federal bankruptcy exemptions
+If you’ve lived in Utah for at least two years, then yes, you’ll need to use Utah’s state exemptions when you file for Chapter 7.
+Utah doesn’t allow residents to use the federal bankruptcy exemptions.

 What Are Utah’s Bankruptcy Exemptions?

-• Real property, including your home or land you may own
+• 🏠 Real property, like your home or any land you own

-• Personal property, which includes things like household goods, furniture, and your vehicle
+• 🪑 Personal property, such as household items, furniture, and your car

-• Money benefits, which include things like retirement accounts, wages, and insurance
+• 💵 Money benefits, including wages, retirement accounts, and insurance

 Real Property: The Utah Homestead Exemption

-If you are filing Chapter 7 bankruptcy on your own (single filer), you can exempt up to $42,000 of equity in your primary residence.
-If you’re filing jointly as a married couple, you can double this amount.
-To calculate your equity, take the value of your home and subtract what you owe on your mortgage.
+If you're filing for Chapter 7 bankruptcy on your own (as a single filer), you can protect up to $42,000 of equity in your primary residence.
+If you're married and filing jointly, that exemption doubles to $84,000, as long as you both own the home.

 Motor Vehicle Exemption

-One of the most common questions that bankruptcy filers have is, “Will I get to keep my car or truck?”
+One of the most common questions people have when filing for bankruptcy is, “Will I be able to keep my car or truck?”

 Personal Property Exemptions

-In addition to the motor vehicle and tools of the trade exemptions noted above, Utah bankruptcy exemptions allow filers to protect many other kinds of personal property.
+In addition to the motor vehicle and tools of the trade exemptions, Utah allows you to protect many kinds of personal property when you file for Chapter 7 bankruptcy.

-Unless otherwise noted, the full value of the following types of personal property are exempt:
+🛏️ Unless otherwise noted, the full value of the following personal items is exempt under Utah law:

-• Animals, books, and musical instruments held for reasonable use by filers and their dependents (up to $1,000 in aggregate value)
+• Animals, books, and musical instruments used for reasonable personal or family purposes (up to $1,000 total)

-• Beds and bedding for filers and dependents
+• Beds and bedding for you and your dependents

-• Burial plots for the filer and their family
+• Burial plots for you and your family

-• Food provisions (to feed filer and family for one year)
+• Food provisions to feed your household for up to one year

 • Freezer (one)

-• Household furnishings (excluding tables and chairs as noted below) reasonably necessary for one household (up to $1,000 in aggregate value)
+• Household furnishings (excluding tables and chairs listed separately) reasonably necessary for one household (up to $1,000 total)

 • Microwave oven (one)